 The Guryong Walks is a video walk installation created in Seoul (South Korea), which superimposes the structure of a local shanty town on iconic places of the city’s public space.
 The work revolves around the fact that the soon-to- be-evicted slum cannot be found as

-In the piece, the outlines of the shanty town serve as a blueprint for a series of walks in Seoul's public space - such as the rebuild palace, the nancing district or the soccer world cup park.
+In the piece, the outlines of the shanty town were retraced in several iconic places of the city as video walks - such as the rebuild palace, the nancing district or the soccer world cup park.

 multi media installation, 1920 x 1080 video, gouache on paper, 15:29 mins, 40 x 40 cm, 2015